23rd Annual BODYARMOR Series - Soccer (Chicago - 2025)

 DYK III: Can you name another high school soccer event in Illinois or the U.S. that has appeared consistently on CBS, NBC, ABC, WGN, FOX, Univision, Telemundo, WBBM-AM, WGN Radio?
 For example, when a story runs on a Sunday from Opening Day or a community service/charitable effort by student athletes and teams, it averages more than 1 million in combined TV viewership alone.
 That does not include social media.
 When WGN, ABC or FOX post on their social media channels, they have more than 1 million followers each on their social channels.
 The stories live on the internet, which help student athletes mentioned in those stories when it comes to college background or future employment checks.
 It’s good creating good stories for all to see and feel good about.

-2024 BODYARMOR SERIES “DAYS”
+2025 BODYARMOR SERIES “DAYS”

-“FINALS DAY:” Monday, Sept.
-16 - At home/away high school sites, host determines game times.
+“OPENING DAY:” Saturday, April 12 at Waukegan Sports Complex (3391 W. Beach Rd in Waukegan) - Teams will play one game sometime between 9 am to 3 pm.
+“FINALS DAY:” Monday, April 14 - At home/away high school sites, host determines game times.
 (The word “FINALS” is a play-on-words of taking a final in class, your last chance to boost your chances to advance.)
+“DECISION DAY:” Tuesday, April 15 - Announcement of teams advancing to Championship Sunday.
+“CHAMPIONSHIP DAY:” Sunday, April 27 - Championship (Sun)DAY, winning teams advance.
+(Easter is April 20).
+“WEATHER DAY:” Sunday, April 27 (only if needed).

-2024 BODYARMOR SERIES FORMAT
+2025 BODYARMOR SERIES FORMAT

 ELITE 8 SEEDS: The BODYARMOR Series is seeded and broken into Elite 8 brackets to ensure balance and quality competition.
 Inside the Elite 8 brackets, teams are then broken into PODS of 4 – top part of bracket, bottom half of bracket.
 Schools are guaranteed two games - both games mean the same - and the team with the most wins in each POD advances.
 There are no ties EVER in the BODYARMOR Series, every game goes straight to state series PKs.
 The goal is to provide state-playoff experience for each game.